Rivalry between Trump and DeSantis deepens with dueling New Hampshire campaign events

 Before his speech Tuesday, Trump announced that his New Hampshire team features 150-plus dedicated activists and organizers throughout the state’s 10 counties.

-Sabrina Antle, from the town of Henniker, said she couldn't afford to attend the lunch in Concord where Trump spoke.
-She and her 9-year-old daughter tried to see the former president later in the day, when he was in Manchester to open his campaign office, but the event reached capacity before the pair could get in.
+Sabrina Antle, from the town of Henniker, said she couldn't afford to attend the Concord lunch.
+She and her 9-year-old daughter tried to see the former president later in Manchester, but that event reached capacity before they got in.

 “I’m a Trumper but I wouldn’t be upset with Ron DeSantis because I think he’d do a stand up job," Antle said.
 "I just don’t know if he has the attitude Trump has, just the assertiveness.”